 Kristin holds a bachelor's degree in elementary education from Northern Kentucky University, and a master's degree in social work from the University of Kentucky.
 She joined the S&T Policy Fellowships staff in February 2013, with 10 years of experience in nonprofit management, secondary education, higher education and volunteer management.
 For more than five years Kristin directed non-profit programs, most recently serving as program manager for T.E.A.C.H., a national scholarship program administered at the National Black Child Development Institute in Washington, DC.
 She also directed an AmeriCorps State program at the Cincinnati Youth Collaborative for three years, has served as a school social worker in Baltimore City Schools, a college access advisor, and an elementary school teacher.

-Project Director, Professional Development
+Project Director, Professional Development and Congressional Fellowships

 Eddie brings more than 18 years of experience managing programs for a broad range of nonprofit organizations, including the World Wildlife Fund, the National Park Foundation, National Audubon Society, and the Khaled bin Sultan Living Oceans Foundation.
 His positions have involved managing education programs, developing curricula and programming, leading fellowships and mentoring programs and alumni networks, strategic planning, fundraising, event management and outreach.
 He previously worked at AAAS as an education specialist nearly 20 years ago!
 Eddie holds a master's degree in nonprofit management from Regis University, and a bachelor's in geology and biology from Brown University.
-If you have input and ideas on the professional development program, Eddie is now the person to contact.

 Program Manager, Health, Education & Human Services (HEHS) Fellowships

 Robert Harper manages partnerships with host agencies and offices facilitating day-to-day coordination of Fellows; conducts the selection and placement processes; monitors and assesses fellowship activities; and serves as liaisons and guides to Fellows and their mentors and supervisors.
-Robert also contributes to planning and conducting orientation sessions, and she participates in outreach and recruitment efforts and represents the S&T Policy Fellowships at government meetings, professional conferences and at academic institutions across the country.
+Robert also contributes to planning and conducting orientation sessions, and he participates in outreach and recruitment efforts and represents the S&T Policy Fellowships at government meetings, professional conferences and at academic institutions across the country.

 Robert completed his undergraduate studies at the University of Central Florida in Foreign Languages and undertook course work toward an M.Ed in Higher Education Leadership at the University of West Florida.
 He began his career in professional development and international higher education by teaching English and training ESL instructors in Kurume, Japan.
 After relocating to Washington, DC, Robert worked as a member of Georgetown University's MBA Admissions and Student Services team.
 For three years he worked for the Institute of International Education as a program officer for the King Abdullah University of Science and Technology Scholarship Program.
 In this capacity, he recruited and mentored graduate students and doctoral candidates.